Gulou Subdistrict, Tianjin

 Gulou Subdistrict (鼓楼街道 (鼓樓街道, Gǔlóu Jiēdào)) is a subdistrict situated on the northeast corner of Nankai District, Tianjin, China.
 It borders Jieyuan and Dahongtong Subdistricts to its north, Guangfudao Subdistrict to its east, Nanshi and Xingnan Subdistricts to its south, as well as Lingdangge and Guangkai Subdistricts to its west.
 In 2010, its total population was 28,788.

 The name Gulou (鼓楼 (Drum Tower)) is referring to a drum tower that was first constructed in the region around 1493.

 Geography

 Gulou subdistrict is on western bank of Hai River and southern bank of Nanyun River.

 History

 Administrative divisions

-At the end of 2021, Gulou Subdistrict was subdivided 13 residential communities.
+As of 2023, Gulou Subdistrict has subdivided 9 residential communities.
 They are listed as follows: